RaghavAror/System_identification_using_DE/README.md

 ### Project Overview ###

 This project processes and visualizes the given xy_data.
-The script loads the data, performs interpolation, smoothing, and generates plots to help understand the patterns and trends.
+The script loads the given data, performs system identification, optimization using standard Differential Evolution and generates plots to help understand the closeness of simulated model with the given function.

-* Code/Methodology Explanation *
+### Code/Methodology Explanation ###

 1. Load data — the CSV contains columns x, y (t is assumed to be distributed uniformly between given range 6 to 60).